RobDWaller/resulty/README.md

 # Resulty

-Provides simple, Rust-like [Result](https://doc.rust-lang.org/std/result/enum.Result.html) and [Option](https://doc.rust-lang.org/std/option/enum.Option.html) objects for Deno.
+This library provides simple, Rust-like [Result](https://doc.rust-lang.org/std/result/enum.Result.html) and [Option](https://doc.rust-lang.org/std/option/enum.Option.html) objects for Deno.
 This provides an alternate approach to handling errors and mixed return types.

 Instead of throwing exceptions everywhere you can easily bubble up errors by returning a `Result` type which is either an instance of `Ok` or `Err`.